Rigid Invariant Sliced Wasserstein via Independent Embeddings

 \section{Experiments}

 We evaluated RISWIE with PCA embeddings in classification tasks, using the MPI-FAUST dataset of human meshes~\citep{FAUST2014} and spatially resolved tissue data from the HuBMAP consortium~\citep{hickey2023intestine}.
 The below numerical results quantify computational efficiency and assess discriminative, clustering, and classification performance relative to existing distances.

-We use the Python Optimal Transport (POT) library’s implementations of Gromov–Wasserstein (via an approximate solver) and Wasserstein (standard OT) in our comparisons~\citep{flamary2021pot, flamary2024pot}.
+We use the Python Optimal Transport (POT) library’s implementations of Gromov–Wasserstein (via an approximate solver) and Wasserstein (standard OT) in our comparisons~\citep{flamary2021pot, flamary2024pot}, and the Procrustes-Wasserstein implementation from \citet{adamo2025depthlookprocrusteswassersteindistance}.
 For FAUST and HuBMAP experiments, we sample 64 axes to ensure robustness against variability in sampling from the unit sphere.